nya3jp/tast/docs/test_validation.md

 > that do not guarantee all reports are genuine problems, but it can find errors
 > not caught by the compilers.

-`go vet` is minimally configurable; we pass the `-printfuncs` flag to enable checking of additional `printf`-like functions but otherwise use default settings.
+`go vet` is minimally configurable; we pass the `-printf.funcs` flag to enable checking of additional `printf`-like functions in addition to the `unusedresult.funcs` flag but otherwise use default settings.

 `go vet` currently runs as part of the `src_test` stage when building test bundle packages (e.g. `tast-local-tests-cros`).
 If developers don't manually